 Practicing with the club team 3 to 4 times a week.

 Club practices 3 to 4 times a week and also 2 tournaments a month.

 Club season comes to an end.
 Private lessons.
 High school team summer league.
 Volleyball camps.

-Since volleyball has pretty much become a year round sport, you can see it can be difficult for players to really "train" hard.
+Since volleyball has become a year round sport, you can see it can be difficult for players to really "train" hard.

-Especially with the lack of knowledge about the importance of strength and power for volleyball, many players just go out and play with the hopes of becoming better just by playing more.
+Especially with the lack of knowledge about the importance of strength and power for volleyball, many players just go play a lot of volleyball with the hopes of becoming better just by playing more.

 The best volleyball players don't play in the off-season; they train.

 The best players come back faster and stronger year-after-year simply because they don't specialize (focusing specifically on training speed and power) in the off-season.

 The off-season is the perfect time to focus more on increasing absolute strength.